gtd/csv_builder/README.md

     $ gem install csv_builder

-Then add the gem dependency in your config:

-    # config/environment.rb
-    config.gem "csv_builder"

-### Install as a plugin

-    $ script/plugin install git://github.com/vidmantas/csv_builder.git
+If you are using Bundler then [you know what to do](http://gembundler.com).

 ## Example

 CSV template files are suffixed with `.csv.csvbuilder`, for example `index.csv.csvbuilder`

 Add rows to your CSV file in the template by pushing arrays of columns into the csv object.

      # First row
      csv << [ 'cell 1', 'cell 2' ]